openconfig/featureprofiles/feature/policy_forwarding/GUE/Outer_IPv4/decapsulation/otg_tests/Inner_IP/README.md

 ## Summary

 This is to test the the functionality of policy-based forwarding (PF) to decapsulate Generic UDP Encapsulation (GUE) traffic.
-These tests verify the use case of IPv4, IPv6 and MPLS encapsulated traffic in IPv4 GUE tuennel.
+These tests verify the use case of IPv4, and IPv6 encapsulated traffic in IPv4 GUE tuennel.
 The tests are meant for `Tunnel Interface` or `Policy Based` implementation of IPv4 GUE tunnel.
 The tests validate that the DUT performs the following action.

  - Decapsulate the outer (transport) layer 3 and GUE headers of GUE packets destined to locally-configured decap VIP and forward them based on the exposed inner (payload) L3 header.
  - GUE Inner protocol type must be derived from a unique DST port.
 If not specifically configured, then the following default DST UDP port will be used.
     - For inner IPv4 - GUE UDP port 6080
     - For inner IPv6 - GUE UDP port 6615
-    - For inner MPLS over IP - GUE UDP port 6635
  - Post decapsulation the DUT should copy outer TTL(and decrement) to inner header and maintain the inner DSCP vaule.
     - If explicit configration is present to not copy the TTL, then it will be honored.
  - Decapsulate the packet only if it matches the locally configured GUE VIP and associated UDP port/port-range.